Some Results on the Complexity of Numerical Integration: Randomized Algorithms

 holds for $p=2$ and for $p=4$ under the following conditions: \begin{itemize} \item for $p=2$, $\frac{d\nu}{d\pi}\in L_\infty$ and a transition kernel $K$ which is $L_1$-exponentially convergent with $(\gamma,M)$ where $\gamma <1$, i.e.,

-for all $n \in \nat$ and $ C_\nu = M \left \Vert \frac{d\nu}{d\pi}-1\right \Vert_{\infty}; $ \item for $p=4$, $\frac{d\nu}{d\pi}\in L_2$ and $\gamma= \Vert P-S \Vert_{L_2 \to L_2} <1$ where $ C_\nu = 64 \left \Vert \frac{d\nu}{d\pi}-1\right \Vert_{2}. $ \end{itemize} \end{theorem}
+for all $n \in \N$ and $ C_\nu = M \left \Vert \frac{d\nu}{d\pi}-1\right \Vert_{\infty}; $ \item for $p=4$, $\frac{d\nu}{d\pi}\in L_2$ and $\gamma= \Vert P-S \Vert_{L_2 \to L_2} <1$ where $ C_\nu = 64 \left \Vert \frac{d\nu}{d\pi}-1\right \Vert_{2}. $ \end{itemize} \end{theorem}

 \begin{remark} Let us discuss the results.
+First observe that we assume that the so called spectral gap $1-\Lambda$ is positive; in general we only know that $|\Lambda | \le 1$.
 If the transition kernel is $L_1$-exponentially convergent, then we have an explicit error bound for integrands $f\in L_2$ whenever the initial distribution has a density $\frac{d \nu}{ d \pi} \in L_\infty$.
 However, in general it is difficult to provide explicit values $\gamma$ and $M$ such that the transition kernel is $L_1$-exponentially convergent with $(\gamma,M)$.
 This motivates to consider transition kernels which satisfy a weaker convergence property, such as the existence of an $L_2$-spectral gap, i.e., $\Vert P-S \Vert_{L_2 \to L_2} <1$.
 In this case we have an explicit error bound for integrands $f\in L_4$ whenever the initial distribution has a density $\frac{d \nu}{ d \pi} \in L_2$.
 Thus, by assuming a weaker convergence property of the transition kernel we obtain a weaker result in the sense that $f$ must be in $L_4$ rather than $L_2$.

 If we want to have an error of $\varepsilon \in(0,1)$ it is still not clear how to choose $n$ and $n_0$ to minimize the total amount of steps $n+n_0$.
 How should we choose the burn-in $n_0$?
-One can prove in this setting, see \cite{Ru12}, that the choice $ n_{\text{opt}} = \lceil\frac{\log C_\nu}{1-\gamma} \rceil$ is a reasonable and almost optimal choice for the burn-in.
+One can prove in this setting, see \cite{novakRu12}, that the choice $ n^* = \lceil\frac{\log C_\nu}{1-\gamma} \rceil$ is a reasonable and almost optimal choice for the burn-in.

-More details can be found in \cite{NR14}.
-For a full discussion with all the proofs see \cite{Ru12}.
+More details can be found in \cite{novakNR14}.
+For a full discussion with all the proofs see \cite{novakRu12}.

 \end{remark}